-Besides the basic qualifications of no former nonviolent misdemeanor, it requires that the defendant has also, “consulted with an attorney; voluntarily agrees to participate in the program; knowingly and intelligently waives the right to speedy trial for the duration of the program; and has the consent of the victim, the state, and the judge.”
+Besides the basic qualifications of no former nonviolent misdemeanor, it requires that the defendant has also, “consulted with an attorney; voluntarily agrees to participate in the program; knowingly and intelligently waives the right to a speedy trial for the duration of the program; and has the consent of the victim, the state, and the judge.”
 There is just one exception, where you could be accepted into a pre-trial intervention program by motion of any parties or by a motion of the court.

-The PTI requires at least 90 days of participation, and may continue for 180 days if the report given by the program administrator is unsatisfactory.
+The PTI requires at least 90 days of participation and may continue for 180 days if the report given by the program administrator is unsatisfactory.

-Other circumstances that may affect eligibility for the PTI include acceptance of guilt/responsibility (which can be waived if this will affect employment or trigger termination), notice of employer/school visits with probation officer, and preclusion to expunction.
+Other circumstances that may affect eligibility for the PTI include acceptance of guilt/responsibility (which can be waived if this will affect employment or trigger termination), notice of employer/school visits with a probation officer, and preclusion to expunction.

 Have you been charged with misdemeanor first-time offender marijuana possession?

-The best thing you can do if you’ve been charged with marijuana possession in Florida is speak to an experienced criminal defense attorney.
+The best thing you can do if you’ve been charged with marijuana possession in Florida is to speak to an experienced criminal defense attorney.
 Dean Tsourakis can help you receive the best outcome for your situation.
 Call today to set up your free confidential consultation.